carterldavis2002/QuickQuote/README.md

 # QuickQuote

 Welcome to QuickQuote!
-This project was developed as part of a group assignment for our Introduction to Software Engineering course starting in the spring of 2023.
+This project was developed as part of a group assignment for our Spring 2023 Introduction to Software Engineering (CSCI 467) course at Northern Illinois University.
 We were given a problem statement and tasked with designing and developing a solution.

 ## Table Of Contents
 - [General Information](#general-information)